Deepfake Generation and Detection: A Benchmark and Survey: Background

-$\bullet$ \textbf{Neural Radiance Field} (NeRF) is first introduced in 2020~\cite{mildenhall2020nerf}, with its core idea revolving around the use of volume rendering and implicit neural fields to represent and reconstruct both geometric and illumination information of 3D scenes~\cite{gao2022nerf}.
-Compared to traditional 3D methods, it exhibits higher visual quality and is currently widely applied in tasks such as 3D geometry enhancement~\cite{sharma2023neural,irshad2023neo}, segmentation~\cite{liu2023instance} and 6D pose estimation~\cite{min2023neurocs}.
+$\bullet$ \textbf{Neural Radiance Field.} {NeRF, introduced in 2020~\cite{mildenhall2020nerf}, leverages volume rendering and implicit neural fields to represent and reconstruct the geometry and illumination of 3D scenes~\cite{gao2022nerf}.} Compared to traditional 3D methods, it exhibits higher visual quality and is currently widely applied in tasks such as 3D geometry enhancement~\cite{sharma2023neural,irshad2023neo}, segmentation~\cite{liu2023instance} and 6D pose estimation~\cite{min2023neurocs}.
 In addition, Some notable works~\cite{hwang2023faceclipnerf,yang2023urbangiraffe} combining NeRF as a supplement to 3D information and generation models are particularly prominent at present.

-$\bullet$ \textbf{Work Summary.} The evolution of mainstream generative models is depicted chronologically in \cref{fig:timeline}.
-This survey delves into four categories of generation tasks along with the foreign detection task, and the publication years distribution of the surveyed articles is shown in \cref{fig:works_per_year}.
+$\bullet$ \textbf{Work Summary.} The evolution of mainstream generative models is depicted chronologically in \Fig\ref{fig:timeline}.
+This survey delves into four categories of generation tasks along with the forgery detection task, and the publication years distribution of the surveyed articles is shown in \Fig\ref{fig:works_per_year}.